Spinal Tap (band): Other appearances

 On April 1, 2009, Guest, McKean, and Shearer played on The Tonight Show with Jay Leno as the musical guest.

 On June 15, 2009, Spinal Tap performed on The Tonight Show with Conan O'Brien as the musical guest.

-On Saturday, June 27, 2009, Spinal Tap performed on the main stage at the Glastonbury Festival with Jarvis Cocker guesting on bass during "Big Bottom," and also inviting Jamie Cullum on stage to play keyboards.
+On June 27, 2009, Spinal Tap performed on the main stage at the Glastonbury Festival with Jarvis Cocker guesting on bass during "Big Bottom", and also inviting Jamie Cullum on stage to play keyboards.
 One of the unexpected highlights for Tap fans was a rendition of the newly written overture from the mythical Jack the Ripper musical Saucy Jack.
-Also on the bill were Kasabian, Crosby Stills & Nash, and Bruce Springsteen.
+Also on the bill were Kasabian, Crosby, Stills & Nash, and Bruce Springsteen.

-On Tuesday, June 30, 2009, Spinal Tap performed at Wembley Arena with the Folksmen as support.
-A variety of special guests featured including Keith Emerson (joined them on organ/keyboards – which he later destroyed during the show), Justin Hawkins from the Darkness and others.
+On June 30, 2009, Spinal Tap performed at Wembley Arena with the Folksmen as support.
+A variety of special guests featured including Keith Emerson (joined them on organ/keyboards – which he later destroyed during the show) and Justin Hawkins from the Darkness.

-On July 27, 2009, the band performed on Late Night with Jimmy Fallon as the musical guest announcing their retirement and shortly thereafter their comeback.

-The next day, Tuesday, July 28, 2009, they were the musical guest on The Daily Show with Jon Stewart.
+On July 27, 2009, the band performed on Late Night with Jimmy Fallon as the musical guest, announcing their retirement and shortly thereafter their comeback.
+The next day, July 28, they were the musical guest on The Daily Show.

 On August 25, 2009, Spinal Tap released a seven-minute short film titled Stonehenge: 'Tis a Magical Place celebrating their 25th anniversary.
 The video is distributed through INgrooves and is available only on iTunes.
 The short film depicts the founding members of Spinal Tap making a pilgrimage to Stonehenge for the first time.

-On October 18, 2022, Spinal Tap star Michael McKean deleted scene from the movie on his Twitter account and added: "Wow, thanks.
+On October 18, 2022, Spinal Tap star Michael McKean shared a deleted scene from the movie on his Twitter account and added: "Wow, thanks.
 Unseen by me, anyway, Lo these many years."